It is recommended to copy an existing recipe and use it as a base to create a new recipe.

 Editing an Ingredient

-You can edit the values for each ingredient by clicking its edit icon ().
+You can edit the values for each ingredient by clicking its edit icon () from the Actions column.

 Adding Preparation Steps